MathematicGuy/RemoteObsidian/Project Skin/Ci_CD.md

     - **Deliver the website:** The pipeline sends the package to a special place where everyone can access the website or app.

+- **CI (Continuous Integration):** The practice of automating code merging and testing as developers make changes.
+- **CD (Continuous Delivery/Deployment):** The practice of automating the steps to get new code versions into production environments.